nhochdrei/angular-swipe-list/README.md

 `minSwipePercent`: The needed percentage of the screen width to detect a swipe

 `maxSwipePx`: This variable can be used to prevent a too long swipe on displays with too many pixels

+`useSwipeTouch`: If this is true the `touch` output will be triggered whenever the swipe was too small to trigger the `singleChangedData`

 ### States